McIntosh Laboratory Part 1

 The most exciting part of the tour was when Sidney and I were allowed to go in back of the organ and see all of the original pipes that were played from the main console.
 I understood that the gold-colored pipes that are normally visible are only decorative.
 The organ was built by Joseph Harris Ridges from England.

 New technology made instrumentation much less expensive and time-consuming compared to the work done by Dr. Fletcher many years ago.
 Gordon Gow decided it would be to our advantage to do some research of our own.
 I was responsible for measurement of the musical spectrum and peak levels.
 Some percussion instruments were rented and then finally purchased.
 Among these were a kettledrum, bass drum, snare drum, cymbals, Chinese gong, triangle, tambourine and wood block.
 I brought my violin; Wayne Paulson brought in his trombone; and Jeff Zwieben brought his dog in to bark—incredibly loud.
+This assembly reminded me of The Young Person’s Guide to the Orchestra by Benjamin Britten plus a dog.

 Bill Thompson also played the violin in the Binghamton Symphony.
 Bill had previously been an engineer at Westinghouse and belonged to the Catgut Society.
 That is an organization devoted to violin making and research.
 In those days, concerts were played at the Binghamton West Junior High School auditorium.
 Before the concert started, I would wait until Bill was looking out in the audience and wave wildly at him.
 He would nod his head modestly in acknowledgement.
 I think, since he was in front of many people in the audience by that time, he was reluctant to wave and create a one-man grandstand play.
 His picture is at the left.